Physiology Phlex! Metabolism and Renal Handling of Acid

 What do we know about sodium bicarbonate treatment?

-In a study, stage 3 and 4 CKD were given sodium bicarbonate vs placebo.
+In a study, people living with stage 3 and 4 CKD were given sodium bicarbonate vs placebo.
 They were able to show that over 24 months, serum potassium levels were lower and had almost 50% less hyperkalemia (K>5.0), compared to placebo.

 As the kidney starts to fail, increased acid generation, bicarb remains normal and pH is normal.
 As disease progresses CO2 falls and pH remains normal.
 Current KDIGO guidelines used to recommend treatment at CO2 of 20mmol/L, but it is now at 18mmol/L. But why did this change?